albuzenet/Random-Forest-Cpp/README.md

 # Random Forest (c++)

-An implementation of the Random Forests classifier algorithme using C++ Implement an sklearn-like API in Python using Pybind11.
+An implementation of the Random Forests classifier algorithm using C++ Implement an sklearn-like API in Python using Pybind11.
-This implementation is multiclass, single output.
+This implementation is multiclass and single output.

 ## Build
 You need to have Microsoft Visual Studio 2017 or newer installed to build this package.